 "Thank you so much for sharing your perspective and background.
 I appreciate you taking the time.
 I have found your advice about preparing for my job talk and focusing on how much research could produce tangible therapeutics most helpful.
 I'll also contact Albert Einstein at Jazz Pharmaceuticals by the end of the week.
-May I have your business card?
 I'd like to keep in touch with you as I move forward in this process.
 And if I can ever return the favor, please don't hesitate to contact me."

-And remember to write and send a thank you note in 24-48 hours!
+Always remember to send a thank you note within 24-48 hours!
 This is just the start of building your professional network.
-If you have any questions or need further assistance, please contact Career Services at OITE!